glynawe/Vanilla/vanilla.md

     Body = Statement {";" Statement}.

-    Statement = LcaleDescription
+    Statement = LocalDescription
               | CallOrAssignment | If | Exit | Return | Case | Empty.

 Statements appear in the bodies of procedures and within other statements.

 ## Local Declarations

-    LcaleDescription = ConstDescription | LocalVarDeclaration.
+    LcaleDescription = ConstDescription | LocalVarDeclaration | LocalValDeclaration.
-    LocalVarDeclaration = "var" VariableList [":=" Expression].
+    LocalVarDeclaration = "var" NameList (":" Type [":=" Expression] | ":=" Expression).
+    LocalValDeclaration = "val" NameList [":" Type] ":=" Expression.

 Variables and constants defined in a Body are only valid within that body, i.e. bodies are scopes.
 Variables and constants are only visible to the statements that come after their declaration statements.

-If a LocalVarDeclaration has an initializer Expression then the Expression is evaluated first and then all the variables named in the VariableList are assigned that value.
+If a LocalVarDeclaration has an initializer expression then the expression is evaluated first and then all the variables named in the VariableList are assigned that value.
 Otherwise it is initialized to a default value by the same rules used to initialize global variables.

+If a local declaration has an initializer expression but no type then it takes on the type of its initializer.

 A local description may not have the same name as a description from the module or any surrounding body.i .e. names may not be shadowed.

-*The compiler may optionally disallow uninitialized reference and procedure variables.*

 ## Call and Assignment Statements